 "I thank you, they are most well.
-Yinchao my heir now has two sons of his own; Yinkuei the second is currently away from home, companying the fifth daughter of Far-fields, but he will be back in three months.
-And my youngest, Yintai, has just received his first overture, and that from Wen-chuan.
-We are considering of it now."
+Yinkuei is currently away from home, companying the fifth daughter of Far-fields, but he will be back in three months.
+Yintai has just received his first overture, from Wen-chuan, and is considering of it."

 "Your family prospers indeed," Gouen murmured, and Shantsu smiled at him.

 "My father's genius attracts the notice of the great even to his poor descendants."

 "Your own parts and reputation do their fair share.
 Any family must be delighted to be allied with yours."

 "And thus I think we come to the point of your visit," Shanten-oh said.
 "You know that, all things being equal, we would consider it an honour to provide an Older to the family with whom we have such close ties of affection."

 "Your words are cold, Uncle," Gouen said unhappily.
 "Why do you talk of being 'honoured' by me, whom you were kind enough to call your equal in verse?"

 "I speak now to the King of the Northern Ocean, brother to the Blue Dragon of the East."

 "My ani-ue's feelings towards you are even warmer than my own, as well you know."

 "But your ani-ue has two sons already come to manhood.
 Surely he expects either Lord Kaiei or Lord Kaisou to be Older to your heir."